 Board Decision Final

-The Board's decision shall be final, except, of course, that the pupil has recourse to the courts.1 The pupil will be given the Board's decision in writing.
+The Board may establish an appeals committee and delegate authority to hear appeals to the committee.
+Otherwise, the Board’s decision shall be final, except, of course, that the pupil has recourse to the courts.1 The pupil will be given the Board's decision in writing.

 Students With Disabilities